Learn how to become a top woman leader in India with this list of 12 leadership qualities and skills to help women leaders succeed.

 In addition, the skills, processes and tools taught in leadership development programs can bring value to other aspects of your life.
 Developing leadership skills and interpersonal communication skills will help you deal with the situations life throws at you, so you can work towards your goals more effectively.

 6. Conflict management and resolution

 Being a business leader means being fair and just in making judgments that can help create a harmonious working environment and relationship with your team.

 Some leaders may unwittingly lay down a system of rules that are unnecessarily restrictive.
 Eliminating these archaic practices will help you positively influence the people you work with and treat them with the compassion they deserve.

 Being friendly with your subordinates while instilling discipline to get the job done is one of the best leadership values you can cultivate.

 Negotiating and resolving conflict requires emotional intelligence – your ability to balance your emotional needs with your thinking.
-Managing conflict involves using skills such as rapport, empathy and listening.
+Managing conflict requires communication competencies such as rapport, empathy and listening.

 7. Making yourself indispensable